 Michelle of Michelle’s Style File fame looking beautiful!

 Throughout the day live Twitter feed screens allowed bloggers to match ‘real world’ and ‘online buddies’ neatly together.
-We use Twitter regularly in our networking for Ruby Slipper and on behalf of our clients, but have a sneaking suspicion it’s doing something not-so-flash for the brains and concentration of Tweeters.
+We use Twitter regularly in our networking for Ruby Assembly and on behalf of our clients, but have a sneaking suspicion it’s doing something not-so-flash for the brains and concentration of Tweeters.
 What short attention span?

 In some ways this is my favourite photo from the day.
 Not only are all the subjects beautiful and focussed in their own individual ways – this image highlights the breadth of different identities in the blogging community.